sepal-contrib/bfast-explorer/md/tutorial.md

-*This tutorial comprehends the BFAST Explorer v0.0.1.
-Notice that if you are using a newer version, some features might be different.*
+_This tutorial comprehends the BFAST Explorer v0.0.1.
+Notice that if you are using a newer version, some features might be different._

-***
+---

 ## Description

-**BFAST Explorer** is a [Shiny](https://shiny.rstudio.com/) app, developed using R and Python, designed for the analysis of *Landsat Surface Reflectance* time series pixel data.
+**BFAST Explorer** is a [Shiny](https://shiny.rstudio.com/) app, developed using R and Python, designed for the analysis of _Landsat Surface Reflectance_ time series pixel data.

 Three change detection algorithms - **bfastmonitor**, **bfast01** and **bfast** - are used in order to investigate temporal changes in trend and seasonal components, via breakpoint detection.